 According to Gallup’s 2014 State of the Global Workplace Report, 51 percent of respondents said they were not engaged at work, and almost a quarter (17.5%) said they were actively disengaged.

 That is a lot of lost productivity—and money.
-Simple updates to your workspaces and user-friendly office design concepts can improve morale and your bottom line.
+Simple workplace improvement ideas, such as user-friendly office layouts and design concepts, can improve morale and your bottom line.

 Creating a user-friendly office space includes everything from technology solutions to floor plan to furniture to paint colors.